custom-components/sensor.rpi_power/README.md

 | 8000* | Your Raspberry Pi is overheating, consider getting a fan or heat sinks. |

 Due to how `custom_components` are loaded, it is normal to see a `ModuleNotFoundError` error on first boot after adding this, to resolve it, restart Home Assistant.

-Breaking change: this project went from sensor to binary_sensor.

 [discord]: https://discord.gg/Qa5fW2R
 [discord-shield]: https://img.shields.io/discord/330944238910963714.svg?style=for-the-badge